Smooth Transformation Models for Survival Analysis: A Tutorial Using R

-A secondary endpoint considered in the study is overall survival, defined as the time $\rY \in \RR^{+}$ from the point of randomisation to death from any cause.
+A secondary endpoint considered in the study is overall survival, defined as the time $\rY \in \RR^{+}$ from randomisation to death from any cause.
 Notably, all observations $\ry$ for this endpoint are exact or right-censored.
 The corresponding survivor curves, estimated non-parametrically by the Kaplan-Meier method \citep{Kaplan_Meier_1958}, are shown in Figure~\ref{fig:OS}.

 The primary data analysis for this trial was performed by \citet{Roedel_Graeven_Fietkau_2015}.
 In their analysis, the treatment effect comparing the effect of the experimental treatment to the effect of the control treatment on disease-free and overall survival was assessed by adjusted log-rank tests and mixed-effects Cox models (both adjusting for the stratified randomisation process), treating both survival endpoints as exact.
-We demonstrate the process of fitting a fully parametric mixed-effects Cox model that accounts for interval-censored event times of the primary endpoint in Section~\ref{sec:dObs}, also in terms of a model featuring marginal interpretation of the estimated hazard ratio.
+Following, we demonstrate the process of fitting a fully parametric mixed-effects Cox model that accounts for interval-censored event times of the primary endpoint in Section~\ref{sec:dObs}, also in terms of a model featuring marginal interpretation of the estimated hazard ratio.